Jtoast65/League-of-Legends-/index.md

 ### Is the Baseline Model a Good Model?

-**Evaluation: The baseline model is a good starting point but not a good final model.**

-**Strengths:**
-- **Better than random**: Achieves 55-58% accuracy (5-8 points above 50%), demonstrating that first blood contains predictive signal
-- **Simple and interpretable**: Easy to understand
-- **No overfitting risk**: Fixed rule, not learned from data
-- **Establishes a performance floor**: Clear minimum threshold for comparisons

-**Weaknesses:**
-- **Limited accuracy**: 55-58% accuracy means the model is wrong almost half the time
-- **Uses only one feature**: Ignores other early game metrics (gold advantage, kills, etc.)
-- **No nuance**: Makes binary predictions without considering magnitude of advantages
-- **No probability estimates**: Only provides hard predictions, limiting practical utility

-**Conclusion**: The baseline model serves as a useful **comparison point** and demonstrates predictive signal exists in early game data.
+**Evaluation: The baseline model is a good starting point but not a good final model.** It serves as a useful **comparison point** and demonstrates predictive signal exists in early game data.
 However, it is **not suitable for practical use** due to limited accuracy and inability to leverage multiple information sources.
 A good final model should significantly outperform this baseline.

 ## Final Model